Analysis | NCAA tournament bracketology: A message for bubble teams on Wednesday — don’t mess up

 Bracket impact: Maybe Wake Forest will be okay by just avoiding a poor loss, though the history of teams with terrible nonconference strength of schedule numbers near the edge of the field is not encouraging.
 But a setback against the Eagles would not be a good final impression to leave the committee with given the flaws of the resume.

 Xavier vs. Butler (Big East first round, 4:30, Fox Sports 1): Despite a late five-game losing streak that put their NCAA chances in peril, the Musketeers (18-12) blasted Georgetown like they were supposed to Saturday.
-Xavier’s performance in the six metrics on the NCAA’s team sheets range from between 36th and 54th, and their 5-9 mark in Quadrant 1 games isn’t great but probably good enough.
+Xavier’s performance in the six metrics on the NCAA’s team sheets range from between 36th and 54th, and its 5-9 mark in Quadrant 1 games isn’t great but probably good enough.
 Still, just to be safe, the Musketeers might want to handle Butler (13-18) and avoid any unnecessary Selection Sunday anxiety.

 Bracket impact: Xavier is probably getting in, but probably isn’t the same as definitely.
 At the very least, getting sent up I-75 to Dayton for a First Four game is very much in play with a loss to the Bulldogs.